MicrosoftDocs/power-platform/power-virtual-agents/preview/authoring-export-import-bots.md

 > Removing a bot from a solution doesn't remove its components from a solution.
 Removal of the components should be done separately.

 > [!WARNING]
-> Do not remove any unmanaged chatbot subcomponents (such as bot topics) directly from the Power Apps portal, unless you have removed the bot itself from the solution.
+> Don't remove any unmanaged chatbot subcomponents (such as bot topics) directly from the Power Apps portal, unless you have removed the bot itself from the solution.
 >
 > You should only make changes to topics from within the Power Virtual Agents portal.
 >